 Decide Your Beneficiaries

-Who gets your pension if you die?
+Who gets your Income account if you die?

 The treatment of death benefits can be complex, which is why we recommend you obtain advice on the most effective way to plan your estate.
 BUSSQ can provide you with advice, see what sort of advice do you need.